allevo/seqflow-js/packages/website/src/pages/GetStarted_3refreshQuote.md

 	// Create an async iterator to wait for the button click const events = component.waitEvents(
-		component.domEvent('refresh-button', 'click')
+		// We use the "key" to reference the button component.domEvent('refresh-button', 'click')
 	)
 	// Wait for the button click